neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 The SparseML system parses the declarative recipes as inputs and applies their instuctions during the training process.

-## Example: Sparse Transfer Learning
+## Quick Start: Sparse Transfer Learning

 Let's walk through a quick example fine-tuning a pre-sparsified YOLOv5 model onto a new dataset (VOC).